a-musing-moose/docker_book/intro.rst

 delving into was how they did it, what their infrastructure looked like and trying to work out what a dyno_ actually was.

-It turns out that Heroku_ make extensive use of LXC_, a Linux containers implementation which helps keep running processes isolated from each other and allows for restricting resources to each of those processes.
+It turns out that Heroku_ made extensive use of LXC_, a Linux containers implementation which helps keep running processes isolated from each other and allows for restricting resources to each of those processes.
 This allowed them to pack many more things onto each of their servers as the use of containers allowed isolation without the overhead of a fully blown Virtual Machine.